 Twisk JWR.
 Applied Longitudinal Data Analysis for Medical Science: A Practical Guide 3rd Edition.
 Cambridge University Press; 2023• Paperback : ISBN 978-1009288033• Hardcove : ISBN 978-100928804

-These books provide a good overview of the material covered.
-These books are compulsory reading for students who follow the entire Master’s program in Epidemiology.
+This literature provides a good overview of the material covered during the course.
+These books are compulsory reading material for Epidemiology Master’s students.

-You can register for the exam via the website: Exams.
+You can register for the exam on the Exams page.
 Registration will close 3 weeks prior to the exam.

 Please note that you need to pass the exam in order to receive credits (EC).